bernie-skipole/inditest/README.md

 led2.py As simulated\_led.py but set to listen on port 7626 and with devicename led2

+sendblob.py As blobs/sendblob.py but set to listen on port 7627

-serve\_remotes.py Connects to two remote servers led1.py and led2.py\
+serve\_remotes.py Connects to remote servers led1.py, led2.py and sendblob.py\
-Rather than using remote machines, these three services are all on\
+Rather than using remote machines, these services are all on\
 one machine using different ports.

 serve\_with\_logging.py This adds logging, so a logfile is created, for the remote link to led1